TEXT-S&P summary: Vodafone Group PLC

 Rationale

-The ratings on U.K.-headquartered mobile telecommunications company Vodafone Group PLC (Vodafone) reflect Standard & Poor's Ratings Services' assessment of the group's "strong" business risk profile and "intermediate" financial risk profile.
+The ratings on U.K.-headquartered telecommunications company Vodafone Group PLC (Vodafone) reflect Standard & Poor's Ratings Services' assessment of the company's business risk profile as "strong" and its financial risk profile as "intermediate."

+The supports for the ratings include Vodafone's industry-leading scale, as well as its solid market positions and strong brand recognition.
+In addition, Vodafone benefits from geographically diversified operations at differing stages of maturity, with growth opportunities in emerging markets serving to counterbalance the lower growth prospects in the group's core, mature, and highly competitive European markets.
+Further support for the ratings comes from the group's solid underlying cash generation and financial flexibility, with cash flows from more mature assets offsetting investments in growing businesses in emerging markets.

+* To cooperate globally on defence technology (Adds details on strategy, military spending)